milagro2/pythonsite/docs/project5.md

 ```Python
 docker run -p 8000:8000 fastapi-hello-world
 ```
-After this I created a repository in Github where I added the Python code.
+After this I created a repository in GitHub where I added the Python code.
+I than learned about `Railway` which is an application that makes it easy to host websites and integrate workflows.
+First I linked my GitHub account to Railway, than I clicked on 'new' and than 'GitHub repo' and clicked on the repo with the fastAPI project.
+This deployed the repo into Railway.